Get 5% of discount using the code

 ConnectionRequires WiFi or mobile dataUses cellular network (no internet needed)

-CostFree over WiFi, may use mobile dataMay incur charges based on carrier plan
+CostFree over WiFi, uses mobile dataMay incur charges based on the carrier plan

 EncryptionEnd-to-end encryptedNot encrypted

-Media supportHigh-quality photos, videos, voice notesLimited to basic text and MMS (lower quality)
+Media supportHigh-quality photos, videos, and voice notesLimited to basic text and MMS

 How do I get my iMessage to work internationally?

-To get started, you need to enable iMessage in your settings and connect it to your phone number.
+To send international texts on your iPhone via iMessage, you need to enable iMessage in your settings and connect it to your phone number.

 If prompted, sign in with your Apple ID to sync iMessage across all your Apple devices.